Leo3418/leo3418.github.io/collections/_posts/en/2020-07-27-compile-vcgencmd-on-fedora.md

 3. Use `./buildme --aarch64` to compile the program for the `aarch64` architecture Fedora runs on and install it.

-    After the compilation completes and before the installation, you might see a prompt from `sudo` that demands your password.
-Enter it to proceed.
+    After the compilation completes and before the installation, there might a prompt from `sudo` asking for authentication.
+Enter the required credentials to proceed.

     ```console
     $ ./buildme --aarch64